-In Maths we are moving moving onto division, fractions and weight.
+In Maths, we will complete our work on shape before moving onto division, fractions and weight.
 We will also revise our previous work and plug any gaps we have identified during our maths assessments.

-In Science, we will start with our unit of work, Plants.
-We will work to identify parts of a plant and their functions and set up investigations to explore what plants need to grow and how water moves around a plant.
+In Science, we have started our new unit of work, Plants.
+During the unit, we will work to identify parts of a plant and their functions, set up investigations to explore what plants need to grow well and be healthy and explore how water moves around a plant.

 In Science, our topics include; Animals including Humans and Digestion.
 The children will be developing their scientific skills and will propose questions and design investigations.
 We will also do work around the Eatwell plate and learn why it is important to be healthy.

-In Life Skills, we will be exploring our emotions and do work on what makes a healthy relationship.
-In French, we will continue our work on greetings, counting to 12, saying how old we are and where we live.
+In Life Skills, we will be exploring what makes a healthy relationship and how we can keep our minds and bodies healthy.
+In French, using Language Angels we will work on greetings, counting to 12 and colours.
 In RE, the children will learn about why the Bible is important and explore why people pray.
 In Art, we will work on drawing in perspective.
 Then after half term, in DT, we will be designing and making picture frames.

 We can't wait to see what the children achieve and know they will continue to work their socks off.
-Full details of the outline of the term can be found here.
+For more detail about all the subjects covered this term please click here.